 The traveller should have a negative RT-PCR test result obtained no more than 48 hours before departure or a Rapid Antigen Test (RAT) certificate obtained no more than 24 hours before departure.
 Minors aged 0-5 years are exempted from COVID testing.

 Ehteraz pre-arrival registration is optional for GCC citizens and residents.

 If you are registering, make sure to register through the Ehteraz website at least three days before arrival and upload the required official documents.
 See our detailed guide to Ehteraz Pre-Travel Registration here.

 Installation of Ehteraz Mobile App

-All travellers are required to install and activate Qatar’s COVID-19 mobile app called “Ehteraz” on their mobile phone using locally authorized SIM cards (Ooredoo or Vodafone).
+All travellers must install and activate Qatar’s COVID-19 mobile app called “Ehteraz” on their mobile phones using locally authorized SIM cards (Ooredoo or Vodafone) or international SIM cards.

 Quarantine Rules for GCC Citizens

-Fully vaccinated GCC citizens who received any of the COVID-19 vaccines recognized in Qatar with at least 14 days since the last dose and present an official vaccination card or certificate are exempted from quarantine.
-The validity of the vaccine to grant quarantine exemption is 12 months, starting 14 days after the second dose.
+Visitors who received any COVID-19 vaccine recognized in Qatar with at least 14 days since the last dose and present an official vaccination card or certificate are considered immune.

 Only the following vaccines will be accepted by Qatar’s MOPH: